XOR97/azhar/content/_index.md

 I use this space to pen my thoughts on topics that are at the intersection of Technology, Data (Engineering + Viz) & sometimes Product Design.

 My position vector points to 🇨🇦, where I'm in the midst of getting a master's degree in Engineering Management from the [University of Ottawa](https://www.uottawa.ca/en).
 I have worked in both data and product teams at [RateGain](https://rategain.com), solving problems ranging from price optimization techniques, sentiment analysis of customer reviews to building custom algorithms for city demand forecasting.
-Before that, I was an undergraduate at [Jamia Hamdard University](https://en.wikipedia.org/wiki/Jamia_Hamdard) in New Delhi, where I got my bachelor's degree in Computer Science.
+Before that, I was an undergrad at [Jamia Hamdard University](https://en.wikipedia.org/wiki/Jamia_Hamdard) in New Delhi, where I got my bachelor's degree in Computer Science.

 I write [articles on code and design](/articles/).
 I also keep [notes on things I’m learning](/notes/) from books, courses and talks.